Asastry1/finsim/README.md

 Based on the above statement, estimating the days required as well as the depth and other known costs seems to be an effective way to analyze the cost of the well.
 Contracts for drilling are generally quoted on a *dayrate*, but infrequently there are contracts for a fixed value granted.

-*First draft note*: I found liturature on the JAS and MRI models of drilling price estimation (after completing this section), which seems to be superior to what I used.
-I will apply this model and compare it to mine in the final draft.
-It's based on a regression with known independent variables and dummy variables.

 #### Drilling Time
 Estimations of onshore drilling have a range of 20 days to 120 days based on examining multiple sources.
 This variablity is often due to geographical challenges and hazards as well as somewhat frequent delays that occur.
 As Texas, specifically West and North Texas where oil is relatively abundant, there are not major geographical or geological challenges.
 Due to this, a normal distribution with $\mu = 60\  days,\ \sigma = 7\ days$ was chosen.
-The assumption that projects that do not face significant delays have a 95.45% chance of being completed +/- two weeks of the 60 day estimate seems reasonable based on emperical evidence.<br><br>
+The assumption that projects that do not face significant delays have a 95.45% chance of being completed +/- two weeks of the 60 day estimate seems reasonable based on research.<br><br>
 However, as there are "frequent" delays, a number that is not explicitly quantified in any of the literature reviewed, this must be taken into account.
 Based on capital budgeting projects from other industries, the assumed frequency of significant delays (exceeding the included two week margin) is assumed at 15% of projects.
 In the case of a delay, a duration of three to six weeks is chosen uniformly due to the number of possible issues that could lead to an unpredictable range of delays.